Joseph’s story illustrates the life-changing power of a godly perspective.

 3. Faith in adversity is a powerful witness to others.

 Rather than be stuck in grief, by the strength of God Joseph presses on to walk honorably and productively in Egypt.
 His witness was so strong, Potiphar credited his success to God (Genesis 39:3).
-Later, the Pharaoh acknowledges God’s power when Joseph interprets His dreams.
+Later, the Pharaoh acknowledges God’s power when he interprets his dreams.
 (Genesis 41:38-39)

 Once Joseph rises to power, his own Egyptian steward demonstrates faith in the Hebrew God, suggesting Joseph’s spiritual influence.
 (Genesis 43:23)